Hardware

 Quick review and test of the Perception Neuron Lite MoCap system

-Noitom is a company who specialize in affordable inertial motion capture devices and software, specifically their own line of MoCap systems called Perception Neuron.
+Noitom specializes in affordable inertial motion capture devices and software, specifically their own line of MoCap systems called Perception Neuron.

-Yesterday I finally received my Perception Neuron Lite kit which is a promotional 6-neuron system for those who want to interact with 3D objects in a virtual reality headset or are just looking to try out Perception Neuron before investing into a 18- or 32-neuron kits.
-I was interested in Noitom tech since the first days they started their Kickstarter campaign back in 2014, so it's only natural I jumped the bandwagon as soon as the opportunity presented itself.
+Yesterday I finally received my Perception Neuron Lite kit which is a 6-neuron system for those who want to interact with 3D objects in a virtual reality headset or are just looking to try out Perception Neuron before investing into a complete 18- or 32-neuron kits.
+I was interested in Noitom tech since the first days they started their Kickstarter campaign back in 2014, so it's only natural I jumped the bandwagon and ordered one as soon as the opportunity presented itself.

 This is what arrived with the order and what I'll briefly review: